101 things to do in London: the arts

 Theatre, dance, music and art: explore London’s rich cultural scene

 The capital’s theatres and galleries host a constant stream of memorable performances and great works, showcasing both established artists and promising newcomers.
-Take your pick from these arty activities and prepare to be wowed.
+Take your pick from these cultural activities and prepare to be wowed.

 See the best art, theatre and music in London